imfing/hextra/exampleSite/content/docs/guide/organize-files.md

 Breadcrumbs are auto-generated based on the directory structure of `/content`.

-For example, consider the file structure demonstrated atop this page.
+For example, consider the file structure [demonstrated above](#directory-structure).
 Given that structure, the breadcrumbs atop the page at `/docs/guide/organize-files/` would appear automatically as follows:

 ```
 Documentation > Guide > Organize Files